kubernetes/enhancements/keps/sig-node/5507-container-oom-resource-controls/README.md

 ### Kubelet Implementation

-The kubelet will be modified in `pkg/kubelet/kuberuntime/kuberuntime_container_linux.go` to respect the container-level setting:
+The kubelet will be modified in `pkg/kubelet/kuberuntime/kuberuntime_container_linux.go` to respect container-level `resourceControls`:

 ```go
 func (m *kubeGenericRuntimeManager) generateLinuxContainerResources(